dipy/dipy/doc/interfaces/basic_flow.rst

 This tutorial provides a basic introduction to DIPY's :footcite:p:`Garyfallidis2014a` command line interfaces.

 Using a terminal, let's download a dataset.
-This is multi-shell dataset, which was kindly provided by Hansen and Jespersen (more details about the data are provided in their paper :footcite:p:`Hansen2016a`).
+This is a multi-shell dataset, which was kindly provided by Hansen and Jespersen (more details about the data are provided in their paper :footcite:p:`Hansen2016a`).
 For this tutorial we will use a Linux terminal, please adapt accordingly if you are using Mac or Windows.